swcarpentry/DEPRECATED-bc/lessons/misc-r/full-R-bootcamp/reproducible-research/knitr.md

 ## When to implement reproducibility via literate programming?

-* Anytime but easiest to do at the beginning of a project.
+* You can do this anytime but it is always best to do this at the beginning of a project.
+Much like writing unit tests, waiting till after a project is completed is a bad idea.
-* Best used alongside version control (keeps track of everything as you go along)
+* Best used alongside version control like Git.
-* Use software like R where instructions are coded (no GUIs unless they generate code)
+* Use software like R where instructions are scripted.
-* Don't save the output (only raw dataset with pre-processing code.
-Don't save the cleaned datasets except for temporary use). and save the data in a non-proporietary format (e.g. `csv` over `xls`).
+* Never save the output (only raw dataset with pre-processing code.
+Even cleaned datasets can be discarded but it might help to save them temporarily during intermediate steps).
+* Finally, store the data in a non-proporietary format (e.g. `csv` over `xls`).
+This will ensure that your data will be readable long into the future.

 ---

 **Good and Bad Practices**

-See best practices document in the 01-R-basics folder.
+Related: See best practices document in the 01-R-basics folder.

 ## Creating a basic knitr document